Helpful Tips About Internet Scams

 If the car is being shipped, insist that the buyer pay the shipper separately, rather than sending you "extra" money to pay the shipper... another red flag!

 Although PayPal is convenient, it's rare that a vehicle would be purchased using PayPal, therefore, your PayPal email address and password is something nobody needs to know.

 It's important to never disclose your bank information.
 Check with your personal banking institution to see if they offer a type of wire transfer/personal check/cashier's check procedure to follow in order to protect yourself from fraud.
 Banks offer "escrow" accounts where the funds will be held until the bank clears the funds with the issuing bank and will hold the title to the vehicle, to protect the buyer.
 Involve your bank in the transaction, so that determining if the wire transfer/check/funds are legit, aren't solely your responsibility.
 The banks are more knowledgeable and familiar with these types of situations, so rely on the professionals to insure that your transaction runs smoothly and scam-free.
 If the buyer/seller is serious and legitimate, they will appreciate the steps you take to protect their funds/vehicle and banking information as well.

 It's a term that's been used for decades and stands true today...
 "If it sounds too good to be true, it probably is".

 Listen to your gut and respond accordingly.

-If you receive a suspicious email, please forward it to us at firstname.lastname@example.org , so we can continue to inform our buyers, sellers and viewers.
+If you receive a suspicious email or phone call, please e-mail us so we can continue to inform our buyers, sellers and viewers.